 Step 3: Troubleshooting and Assistance

 If the test is not successful, you will be prompted to bring your laptop to the Chief Proctor or Technical Staff.
 At this point, you should go through the troubleshooting process below, make sure that you have closed/disabled all the programs that may lead to a certification failure.
+Once you have closed all programs per the instructions below, try Step 2 again.
+If the test is still unsuccessful, DO NOT keep attempting.
+The maximum number of times that an examinee can fail the certification test is 3 times in 28 days.
+If certification doesn’t work after two attempts, you should contact technical support (see below).

 Disable Windows Defender